WoNoMute/wonomute.github.io/_interviews/samantha-melnyk.md

 When I initially started at KORG, I was living in Berlin and was onsite in the workshop - I was doing different fabrication tasks like machining with the in-house CNC, 3D printing, etc.  I work with a motivated team keen to take on the challenges of the circular economy, so we often have a lot of conversations around this on the industrial and mechanical engineering side of things.
 At the start of designing the product KORG Berlin is currently developing, material research was a large part of my day-to-day.
 I got my hands on materials that were of interest to us to work with them first hand, to really see what could fit the product visually, haptically, and conduct early viability studies if the material could work mechanically.

 {% include image.html
-max-width="60%" file="/assets/interviews/sam_melnyk_workshopImage.jpg" alt="Samantha in the workshop at KORG"
+max-width="60%" file="/assets/interviews/sam_melnyk_workshop.jpg" alt="Samantha in the workshop at KORG"
 caption="Samantha in the workshop at KORG" %}

-In the last months, I have actually relocated to MontrU+00e9al, so my role involves no physical fabrication now.
+In the last months, I have actually relocated to Montreal, so my role involves no physical fabrication now.
 I am doing a lot of design and planning work to figure out how the current product in development can remain circular in the manufacturing stage.
 This involves looking at a giant network of entwined relationships like where materials are sourced, where they have to travel to, the carbon costs of processing this material, the type of energy that is being used in production - I could go on.
 Another big point of development is to create strategies for people to be able to care for our products and to set up an infrastructure of care that has to run parallel with the product development.

 ## Which materials did you end up using?
 In terms of shape and color, do you have to stick to certain conventions, are they predefined or are you free to design the items as you wish?